 Traveling by rail is undoubtedly the best way to travel within Austria – there’s so much magnificent scenery to take in, and flying within a country so small is unnecessary.
 If you want to stop at more obscure places and experience life as the Austrians do, renting a car is a great option as well.
 Be sure to check whether or not you need an IDP (International Driving Permit).

 Money-saving tip: Don’t input any dates to scan the best available times to go OR simply input ‘Italy’ instead of a specific airport – you may get a much cheaper flight!

-If you’re travelling long-term, Airbnb usually offers discounts for stays of a month or more – the discounts are significant, sometimes 50-60%!
+If you’re traveling long-term, VRBO usually offers discounts for stays of a month or more – the discounts are significant, sometimes 50-60%!
 It winds up being cheaper than what I would have paid for my apartment rent back in the USA.

-If you’re a budget-conscious traveler and not travelling long-term, hostels are a great option and are abundant in Austria.
+If you’re a budget-conscious traveler and not traveling long-term, hostels are a great option and are abundant in Austria.